 There is something I have been noticing lately on my financial journey.
 There’s definitely social inequality, and life isn’t just easier when you have money.
 Life is WAY easier.
 Unfairly easy.
 Covid has made this painfully obvious to me.

 Why should you come with me to this dark place?
-Because you need to follow the light and find a way to get some financial privileges and get onto the easier side of life.
+Because you need to follow the light, to set some financial goals to get yourself some financial privilege.

 So today I will go over:

 - I admit I’m super privileged because I’m rich now